UCSBCarpentry/2021-12-14-ucsb-gitbash/_episodes/11-changes.md

 ~~~
 {: .language-bash}

 Type the text below into the `ui-example.sh` file.
-As you type, recall or discuss what each command does.
+Save the script; recall or discuss what each command does.

 ~~~
 echo "What is your name?"